MAPSuio/spring-challenge18/Mapsistan/README.md

 been hired to deal with this problem.

 They have managed to compile a list of every single road in the country, all of which go between exactly two cities.
-The list as been written to [a file](./input), where each city has been given an index in the range `[0,n)`.
+The list has been written to [a file](./input), where each city has been given an index in the range `[0,n)`.
 The file begins with a line `n m`, where `n` is the number of cities in Mapsistan, and `m` is the number of roads.
 Afterwards, there are `m` lines on